macik/cot-extension_meta/README.example.md

 References
 ----------

-Required section.
+**Required section**.
 Maintains external links for usefull resouces.

 * Link to Cotonti site
 * Link to discussion board related to this Extension